 Precautions:

-- Raku should only be done outdoors because of smoke.
+- Only do raku outdoors because of the smoke.
 Be careful to not locate raku near air intakes or open windows of buildings.

-- Do not use materials that have been treated with preservatives or pesticides for the reduction phase.
+- Do not use materials treated with preservatives or pesticides for the reduction phase.

 4.5 Leaching of Finished Ceramic Ware